yichifauzi/DynamicTrees/.github/ISSUE_TEMPLATE/feature_request.md

 **Feature request rules**
 This is just a template to help you post a useful issue.
 Erase these rules and any irrelevant categories and content as you see fit.

-- Only submit issues related to the latest version of the mod for the currently supported version of Minecraft (which is currently 1.12.2 and 1.16.5).
+- Only submit issues related to the latest version of the mod for the currently supported version of Minecraft
 - When referring to software versions always use the actual version number and never "latest".
-- Do not request support for other mods (that should be done [here](https://github.com/ferreusveritas/DynamicTrees/issues/443)) or ports to other versions.
+- Do not request support for other mods (that should be done [here](https://github.com/orgs/DynamicTreesTeam/discussions/categories/compatibility-addon-suggestions)) or ports to other versions.
 - Make sure feature requests come under the project scope.
 The details of this can be found on the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/dynamictrees).

 If you are opening this **for any other reason** than to request a new feature, it will be closed without explanation!
 For bug reports, use the bug report template.